About Nesta

 What have we been doing since the first year insight paper?

 In July 2016 we proposed to take applications to our remaining four investment committees, in September and December 2016 and February and May 2017.
 Not only has this been accomplished, but due to demand we have a further investment committee this September.
-With a total of 20 investment proposals taken to the committee, we currently have 16 organisations within our investment portfolio, with a total commitment of £5.4m.
+With a total of 20 investment proposals taken to the committee, we currently have 16 organisations within our investment portfolio, with a total commitment of £5.4 million.
 This will see us fully committing the Arts Impact Fund’s £7 million capital over our two-year investment period.

 In order to increase the number of enquiries from organisations outside of London and the South East, the Fund team also committed to prioritising publicity and marketing opportunities outside of these areas.
 The Fund team has hosted and delivered a variety of regional events focusing on alternative and repayable finance for the sector, including Sheffield, York, Leeds, Oxford, Hull, Cardiff and Manchester, as well as presentations at conferences around the country.